-A form of gelatin prepablack from the internal membranes of fish bladders.
+A form of gelatin preparation from the internal membranes of fish bladders.
 Sometimes used in “clearing” wines and in foods.
 Alternatives: bentonite clay, “Japanese isinglass”, agar-agar, mica.

 Protein from the ground-up horns, hooves, feathers, quills, and hair of various animals.
 In hair rinses, shampoos, permanent wave solutions.
-Alternatives: almond oil, soy protein, amla oil (from the fruit of an Indian tree), human hair from salons.
+Alternatives: almond oil, soy protein, amla oil, human hair from salons.
 Rosemary and nettle give body and strand strength to hair.

 Found in blood and muscle tissue.
 Also in sour milk, beer, sauerkraut, pickles, and other food products made by bacterial fermentation.
 Used in skin fresheners, as a preservative, in the formation of plasticisers, etc. Alternative: plant milk sugars, synthetics.